 Have you ever been called a bitch?
 A creep?
 A whore?
 An idiot?
 Maybe someone said you were lazy or worthless or stupid.
 Words can hurt.
-They have power.
+Language has power.
 (Consider the power of your name spoken aloud… you immediately respond by answering or turning your head… the sound commands your attention and response.)

 A while back, a colleague made a racial slur in my presence.
 He seemed unaware, so I gently corrected him; he immediately lashed back, calling me the “PC Police.”
 Not only did this person perceive the slur as perfectly acceptable, he seemed to have a negative perception of “political correctness.”
 It was a joke to him: “People need to stop being so sensitive!”
 (Um, no… maybe people need to stop being degrading to each other!)